How to handle an aggressive snake

 Snake keepers often come across at least one snake that is a real pain to handle.

-Firstly, snakes are not aggressive by nature, they hunt to eat and not for fun.
+Firstly, snakes are not aggressive by nature, they hunt to eat, not for sport or enjoyment.

 Defensive snakes are a better term, as owners we assume it is our right to invade their personal space and pick the snake up.